Archive list of books now out of print

 The Jericho Press accumulated Hebrew types, and Monotype matrices for Hebrew, over the years.
 This is a specimen of the types, adding some typographical history by the way to a subject that is little known.

-Psalter collects.
-An introduction and sampler by Bridget Nichols.
-12 pp., in a decorated paper cover, 24 cm.
+Bridget Nichols, Psalter collects.
+An introduction and sampler 12 pp., in a decorated paper cover.
 2011.
+Fifty copies.

 Psalter collects are Latin prayers composed for use at the end of the recitation of the Psalms.
 Three collections of these collects (Roman, African, and Spanish) survive in liturgical manuscripts of the ninth to the eleventh centuries.
 Bridget Nichols gives a short introduction to the three collections, and a sample of two collects from each with a commentary.

 Brother Gregory, In praise of Ely.
-Translated by Janet Fairweather.16 pp. Cased, 2011.
+Translated by Janet Fairweather.
+16 pp. Cased, 2011.
+One hundred copies.

 Brother Gregory was a monk of Ely in the early twelfth century.
 His praise of Ely - its natural beauties as well as its abbey - is part of a Latin poem The Life and Miracles of St. Ætheldreda.
 The English translation by Janet Fairweather is illustrated with five wood-engravings by Andy English.